flarum/flarum/readme.md

 Read the [Installation Guide](http://flarum.org/docs/installation) for more information.

-## Note
+## Development

-[flarum/flarum](https://github.com/flarum/flarum) is a skeleton application that bundles all dependencies such as [flarum/core](https://github.com/flarum/core) using Composer.
-Main development happens in [flarum/core](https://github.com/flarum/core).
+This repository holds the Flarum skeleton application.
+Its dependencies, such as [flarum/core](https://github.com/flarum/core) (where most development happens), have to be installed using [Composer](https://getcomposer.org/).

 ## Support